 But this isn’t Amazon’s first attempt at transforming the space.

-Between 1999-2000, the company began investing money into Drugstore.com with plans to expand its e-commerce business into the pharmacy space.
+Between 1999-2000, the company made an investment into Drugstore.com with plans to expand its e-commerce business into the pharmacy space.
 It eventually ran into the existing web of middlemen, regulators, and more, which brought its ambitions to a halt.

 Now, Amazon is trying again.
 Earlier this year, it announced a joint healthcare venture with JPMorgan Chase and Berkshire Hathaway.
 Before the collaboration, the company acquired online pharmacy PillPack for nearly $1B.